rtl251/my-freestyle-project/README.md

 ### User Needs statement

-I am looking for a way to save the information of sold listings on Ebay.
+I am looking for a way to save the information of recently sold listings on Ebay.

-Currently a user of Ebay can manually retrieve records of items that have been sold on the Ebay platform within the last 2 months.
+Currently a user of Ebay can manually retrieve records of items that have been sold on the Ebay platform within the last 3 months.

-But instances beyond 2 months are deleted from Ebay's searchable records.
-This 2-month period is rolling: If today is 6/16/2018, you will be able to retrieve sold listings on 4/16/2018, but tomorrow you will no longer be able to retrieve that data.
+But instances beyond 3 months are deleted from Ebay's searchable records.
+This 3-month period is rolling: If today is 6/16/2018, you will be able to retrieve sold listings on 3/16/2018, but tomorrow you will no longer be able to retrieve that data.

-A program that would be able to search for sold listings and save the data in a csv file would prove useful to users would wish to track the sales history of a particular item for periods beyond 2 months, as this functionality currently isn't available.
+A program that would be able to search for sold listings and save the data in a csv file would prove useful to users would wish to track the sales history of a particular item for periods beyond 3 months, as this functionality currently isn't available.

 ### Program Steps:

+pip install msrest

 1. Type item name in python input field
 2. Program compiles all sold listings matching item description